Home

 More...

 Herbaria are found in botanical institutions throughout the world.
-Herbarium collections are most useful as a specialist resource for those who revise and describe plants and their names, for several reasons.
-Nevertheless, they are very important, not least because this is where the ultimate reference material for bamboo names is located, as all names are fixed to a herbarium specimen, the ‘type’ of the name, critical for good nomenclature.
+A network of cooperating herbaria permits the exchange of collections on loan for direct comparison.
+Herbarium collections are most useful as a specialist resource for those who revise and describe plants and their names.
+They are very important, not least because this is where the ultimate reference material for bamboo names is located.
+Good comprehensive collections are critical for good nomenclature in other ways as well.
+Accumulating a large number of specimens from throughout the range of a species allows botanists to understand the variation to be found within that species, and helps to refine the boundaries between similar species.

 Herbarium sheet